Crime trends in detail

 - the date of the survey, especially where amnesties apply

-For these reasons, direct comparisons of crime levels in different countries should be avoided.
-Rates per head of population (which might imply that such comparisons could be made) are therefore not presented in this publication, except in the case of homicide and the prison population, where the figures may be more readily comparable.
+For these reasons, direct comparisons of crime levels in different countries cannot be made, except misleadingly.
+So rates per head of population are not presented in this publication, except for homicide and prison population where the figures may be more readily comparable.
 In these cases, rates per 100 000 head of population averaged over 3 years have been calculated.

 Crime index Ii = (Ci/Cbase) * 100